grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Chips snapped.
 She rushed at Percy, swinging the piece of pipe in a long arc across the control room, just missing Hemi's head but connecting with Percy's stomach.
 Percy doubled over immediately and fell to the cold metal of the deck.

-Hemi was out of his seat a second later and had Chips' forearms taut in his huge fists.
+Hemi was out of his seat a second later and had Chips's forearms taut in his huge fists.

 Percy was not down long.
 She got up to one knee before she fired Chips.
 "You're off the boat," she said quietly, between gasping breaths.
 "We get to a port, you take your gear with you when you get off, and never again befoul my fucking boat."